 Let’s put you in a position to improve your golf game.

-Your strength and flexibility play an important role in proper club fitting.
-Especially in how it relates to your golf swing.
+Your strength and flexibility are important in proper club fitting, especially regarding your golf swing.
 In a collaborative series between Mitchell Golf and Smart Strength, Alex Harris of Smart Strength covers four topics that can put you in a better position to improve your game.

-In Part 3, we talk about your swing, proper training, and how it affects back health.
+Part 3 discusses your swing, proper training, and how it affects back health.

 Let’s start by saying there is no perfect golf swing.

 At its base, the golf swing is not a natural motion for our back.
-No matter how “perfect” your form, if you swing enough times, your back will get tired and sore.
-And almost everyone will undergo periods of time where their back does not feel well.
+No matter how “perfect” your form, your back will get tired and sore if you swing enough times.
+And almost everyone will undergo periods when their back does not feel well.

 The golf swing stresses the musculoskeletal system.
-The anatomy of the spine and attached musculature is not designed to experience repetitive rotary forces.
+The spine’s anatomy and attached musculature are not designed to experience repetitive rotary forces.
 These forces include high speed and large power demands in the form of acceleration and declaration.
 Therefore, it is so important to properly strength train and coordinate the musculature of the back and core.
 This will help minimize the stress of the golf swing on the fixed rigid structures of the spine (Bones, discs, and ligaments).
 In short, we need to train our muscles to do the work of the golf swing, not our spine.

 My role as a golf fitness trainer is to push out the number of swings it takes before you reach fatigue and discomfort.
 Think of it as a simple banking analogy.
 Strength training and proper swing mechanics can give you a large “reserve” in your swing bank account.
 This allows us to “withdraw” many more swings before our bank account is empty and we can no longer properly swing.

-We all want to play better golf longer!
-So how do we go about doing that?
+We all want to play better golf for longer!
+So, how do we go about doing that?

 I could write a book about this topic, and I probably will before it’s all said and done, but not today.
 I want to summarize my theory in one word.
 Balance.

 Consider this simple car analogy.
-If we tune up our sports car’s engine to create a 500 HP supercharged hot rod but leave the stock brake pads and caliper, we are going to have a catastrophe when we try to come to a screeching halt from 150 mph.
+If we tune up our sports car’s engine to create a 500 HP supercharged hot rod but leave the stock brake pads and caliper, we will have a catastrophe when we try to come to a screeching halt from 150 mph.

-If we are only working on one muscle group in one place, we are going to have a hard time handling the forces it generates on the rest of the body.
+If we only work on one muscle group in one place, we will have difficulty handling the forces it generates on the rest of the body.
 Especially the deceleration phase.
 Therefore, balance in our training is so damn important.
-We need to train the whole body together, so we can couple the newfound horsepower of our swing, with an improved, capable braking system.
+We need to train the whole body together to couple the newfound horsepower of our swing with an improved, capable braking system.
 Otherwise, blowouts are bound to happen.

 Misaligned equipment leads to stress on other key parts of our body.

-Equipment is the other factor in the equation of how we play pain-free golf!
+Equipment is the other factor in how we play pain-free golf!
 Making sure our equipment fits our body not only allows us to play the best golf, but it allows us to PLAY golf with the least amount of stress on our bodies.

 The body/ club connection is only as useful as your equipment.
-If your equipment is not accurately aligned with your body’s unique anatomy, you are leaving strokes on the course.
+If your equipment is not accurately aligned with your body’s unique anatomy, you leave strokes on the course.
 Period.

 If you are going to take the time to dial in your body with golf-specific training, you need to take the time to dial in your equipment as well.